conedevelopment/cone-site/src/privacy-policy.md

 In this site, we collect analytics data and contact form information.

-## Comments

-When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

-An anonymized string created from your email address (also called a hash) may be provided to the Gravatar service to see if you are using it.
-The Gravatar service privacy policy is available here: https://automattic.com/privacy/.
-After approval of your comment, your profile picture is visible to the public in the context of your comment.

-## Media

-If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
-Visitors to the website can download and extract any location data from images on the website.

-## Contact Forms
+### Contact Forms

-We collect form data through the Contact Form 7 plugin and store it with the Flamingo plugin in our database.
+We collect form data through a simple HTML form.
 We only use these data for communicating with our users (who sent us a message), and we store it up until to 2 years.

-## Cookies
+### Cookies

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.